Skip to Main Content

 This toolkit can help networks assess their own HBCC in six areas.

-These tools address supports and resources for health, mental health, financial stability, and social-emotional well-being.
+These tools address supports and resources for health, mental health, and financial independence.

 Adrienne Briggs, M.Ed.